Sustainability at Zound

 For us transparency about our sustainability performance is critical.
 So is reducing our climate impact across the entire value chain.
 To achieve the best possible results, we need to focus our efforts where we have the biggest footprint, but first we need to know what that impact is.

 To get a holistic view of our climate impact, we calculate our emissions based on the Greenhouse Gas Protocol and work towards reducing our impact across the entire value chain.
-(See “reporting principles” on page 55).
-Our calculations are based on internal and third-party data as well as emission factors from recognised databases.
-We constantly look for ways to improve the quality of our data and the accuracy of our calculations.

 The consumer electronics supply chain presents challenges in terms of human rights, health and safety, as well as environmental impacts from production and sourcing materials.
 We are committed to improving, but we can’t do it alone.
 We need to work with our suppliers to keep raising standards and improve social, environmental and ethical performance together.